HousseinDroubi/let-me-in/README.md

 ```
 20. Rename .env.example to .env

-21. From .env.local, remove your IPv4 and put your own IPv4.
+21. From .env remove your IPv4 and put your own IPv4.

 22. Start the application
 ```sh